DarkFi x Monero Merge Mining using p2pool and xmrig

 After the sync is finished, we will take the node offline and continue our work locally.
 So quit the monerod node, and restart it offline with fixed difficulty that will make our mining process faster:

 Now we should also create a Monero wallet.
-Run monero-wallet-cli and follow the wizard to create a wallet:
+On a new shell in the same directory run monero-wallet-cli and follow the wizard to create a wallet:

 $ ./monero-wallet-cli --testnet --trusted-daemon